 Processed Foods - Contribute to weight gain and fatigue

 Other methods of managing menopause symptoms through diet include using natural supplements to support the body’s energy, metabolism, and to maintain a healthy hormone balance.
 Natural herbs such as Black Cohosh and Red Clover help to reduce hot flashes and mood swings.

-Everbloom, a natural plant based supplement for menopause relief includes key herbal ingredients to address each hallmark symptom of menopause.
+Natural supplements for menopause relief includes key herbal ingredients to address each hallmark symptom of menopause.
 Black Cohosh is included to decrease hot flashes, night sweats, mood changes and low energy.

 Red Clover includes isoflavones to mimic and balance hormone levels.
 Passion Flower Extract is utilized to reduce agitation to promote relaxation.
 DIM (Di-Indolyl Methane) is a naturally occurring element found in cruciferous vegetables such as broccoli and cauliflower.

 It is utilized to reduce cramps and hot flashes caused by estrogen imbalance.
 BioPerine (black pepper extract) is included to support healthy emotional balance and decrease mood swings.
 It is effective in helping the body to absorb nutrients for overall vitality.